-Fun fact: Some of the scenes in No Time to Die were also filmed in Sapri, which is a coastal town below Naples.
-Vist at your discretion.
+Fun fact: Some of the scenes in No Time to Die were also filmed in Sapri, a coastal town below Naples.
+Visit at your discretion.

 James Bond arrives in his usual style – during a fast and furious night-time car chase in the tight streets of Rome.
 There are bad guys, a damsel in distress and a secret organization set on taking Bond out once and for all.

-Just like in Siena, he’s got no time to admire the sights.
-He speeds by the Vatican City, the districts of Monti and Prati, before checking off the Gianicolo Hill and ending up in the Tiber River.
+Like in Siena, he’s got no time to admire the sights.
+He speeds by the Vatican City, and the districts of Monti and Prati before checking off the Gianicolo Hill and ending up in the Tiber River.
 Oh, the possibilities Rome could have offered in terms of secret societies, shady characters and hidden treasures.
 It did wonders for Dan Brown.

 Sexy Bond girls, Russian spies, looming disaster, epic henchman and crazy gadgets make this James Bond movie one for the books.
 Love him or hate him, Roger Moore’s 007 didn’t take himself too seriously, and this movie is proof of that.
 Hello, Jaws.